25 Ways to Get Your Finances Back on Track This Summer

 how to use Shopping to get your finances back on track

 Start planning for the holidays now

-Christmas may seem like a long way off, but it’s only seven months away.
+Christmas may seem like a long way off, but it’s only eight months away.
 Do you know how you’ll afford buying gifts?
 If not, start putting away a little money each month now so you won’t be surprised at the end of the year.

 Go without something for one month

 I’m not a big fan of no spend months but I believe it’s possible to go without a non-essential item for one month.
 That one thing will be different for everyone and that’s ok.
 Find one thing that’s a luxury and see if you can go without it for one month.
 You may find the value is worth the cost, but you also may find a new money-saving opportunity.

 Start using the 30-day rule

 How often are you tempted to buy something when out shopping?
 It happens to all of us.
 Now, how often is that purchase in your budget?
 To kill instant gratification, leave the item at the store and sleep on it for a month.
 If you’ve come to the end of the month and no longer truly want the item, you’ve saved yourself money.
 The waiting helps you see if you really value the item enough to part with your money over it.

 Many larger employers offer discount programs to their employees.
 It can range from cheaper cell phone plans to car insurance and more.
 We both did this before we quit our jobs and it saved us money each month on things we were already doing.
 There’s no sense in paying more than you have to!